Frequently Asked Questions

 If you have booked additional hotels nights independently to extend your stay in certain cities we can work to link the booking for you so that you will not have to change rooms.
 Please let us know as soon as possible so that we can contact the hotel.
 To do this your independent booking must be in the same room category.

-If you need to cancel greater than 71 days prior to departure, the rail cancellation fee is equal to your deposit per person.
+If you need to cancel more than 71 days before departure, the rail cancellation fee is equal to your per-person deposit.
 Within 69 days of travel, the tour is non-refundable.
-As the rail cancellation fee is this large, cancellation insurance is highly recommended.
-For more information on travel insurance, click below:
+As the rail cancellation fee is a significant expense, Trip Cancellation and Trip Interruption Insurance are highly recommended.
+For more information, please visit our Travel Insurance page.

-Common questions we receive when you are preparing to leave home for your holiday
+Common questions we receive when you are preparing to leave for your Canada Rail Vacation.

 Once you have received your travel documents approximately one month prior to your trip, you may wish to schedule a time for one of us to sit with you over the phone and answer any questions you may have.
 Please send us an email in order to organize a time to meet.